wp-plugins/collapsing-categories/readme.txt

     * When set to true, extra debugging information will be displayed in the underlying code of your page (but not visible from the browser).
 Use this option if you are having problems
+* showTopLevel
+    * When set to false, the top level category will not be shown.
+This could be useful if you only want to show subcategories from one particular top-level category
+         * 1 (true) (default)
+         * 0 (false)

 = Examples =